DhanashreeRaghu/pepimpact/README.md

 - Input area for entering prompts
 - Display area for viewing results
-- History section to track past prompts and responses
+- History section on the left side to track past prompts and responses
 - API for communicating with a backend planner agent
 - Security features including XSS protection, CSRF protection, and rate limiting